meta-llama/prompt-ops/examples/intermediate/facility_config.md

-# Advanced Tutorial: Deep Dive into Facility YAML Configuration
+# Intermediate Guide: Facility YAML Configuration

 > **Note:** If you're new to prompt-ops, start with the [Quick Start Guide](/examples/basic/quick_start.md) before exploring these advanced options.

 ## Overview

-This advanced tutorial explores the full range of configuration options available for optimizing prompts in the facility management classification task.
+This intermediate guide explores the configuration options available for optimizing prompts in the facility management classification task.
 We'll examine each component of the YAML configuration file in detail, explaining what each setting does and how to customize it for your specific needs.

 The facility management classification task involves categorizing customer service messages by:
 1. Urgency level